djlint/djLint/docs/src/docs/linter.md

     **kwargs: Any,
 ) -> List[Dict[str, str]]:
     """
     Rule that fails if if the html file contains 'bad'.
-This is just an exemple, in reality it's much simpler to do that with "pattern rule".
+This is just an example, in reality it's much simpler to do that with "pattern rule".
     """
     errors: List[Dict[str, str]] = []